Hair Growth Education

 Follicular Miniaturization

 Miniaturization describes the gradual shrinking of susceptible follicles over time.
 As follicles become smaller, hairs may emerge thinner, shorter, and less pigmented until coverage is visibly reduced.
-This process is central to many cases of pattern hair loss.

 Illustration showing progressive follicular miniaturization with smaller follicles and thinner hairs over time